racket/rhombus/enforestation/0000-enforestation.md

 `->` transformer.

-For binding-operator macros, the prototype `#lang rhombus` supplied with this proposal includes `unpack_binding` to expose certain pieces of a binding's implementation, which allows the macro to compose or adjust other binding expansions.
-New binding pieces can be put back together into a parsed form using `pack_binding`.
+For binding-operator macros, the prototype `#lang rhombus` supplied with this proposal includes `bind.unpack` to expose certain pieces of a binding's implementation, which allows the macro to compose or adjust other binding expansions.
+New binding pieces can be put back together into a parsed form using `bind.pack`.

 Some contexts may oblige a macro transformer to consume all of the remaining terms in a group.
 For example, a definition or declaration